mark-bradshaw/mrhorse/README.md

 Hapi provides a somewhat similar mechanism for doing things before a route handler is executed, called route prerequisites.
 MrHorse seems to be overlapping this functionality, so why not just use prerequisites?

 1. MrHorse puts more focus on whether to continue on to the next policy, allowing you to more easily short circuit a request and skip other policies or the route handler.
 This makes authentication and authorization tasks more straightforward.
 Since you can stop processing with any policy, it allows you to fail quickly and early, and avoid later processing.
-1. MrHorse gives you the option of running policies at any point in the request life cycle, including **after** a request handler has run.
+1. MrHorse gives you the option of running policies at any point in the [Hapi request life cycle](http://hapijs.com/api#request-lifecycle), including **after** a request handler has run.
 This allows you to easily modify responses, add additional data, or do logging tasks and still run your normal handler.
 With prerequisites, you can take over a response, but your route handler won't get run.
 It gives you no ability to do additional processing post handler.
 1. MrHorse helps you to keep your policy type code in a central location, and loads it up for you.
 Prerequisites don't provide any help with this.
-1. MrHorse can allow policies to run at even more places in the request life cycle than just right before the handler.
+1. MrHorse can allow policies to run at even more places in the [Hapi request life cycle](http://hapijs.com/api#request-lifecycle) than just right before the handler.
 This is a flexibility that prerequisites probably will never have.

 ### Examples